thesephist/animated-value/README.md

 animatedSwing.play(2000);
 ```

 Composite values like this have the same play/pause/resume/reset API as singular `AnimatedValue`s.
-In fact, composite animations are polymorphic under the hood -- you can pass composite animated values as arguments to bigger composite animated values!
+In fact, the animations API are polymorphic under the hood -- you can pass composite animated values as sub-animations to bigger composite animated values!

+### Summary

-Using singular `AnimatedValue`s, we can define individual properties and how we what them to behave when we control our animations.
+Using singular `AnimatedValue`s, we can define individual properties and how we want them to behave when we control our animations.
 And with composite animated values, we can define higher-level animations that correspond to a concept, like "reveal" or "bounce out".
+In either case, `animated-value` is great for animations that we want to be able to imperatively control tightly inside a component.

 ## Examples